Equal Opportunity Act

 The Equal Opportunity Act 1984 (SA) only covers discrimination that happens in public life, not in private.
 In South Australia it is unlawful to discriminate in:

-- work, including volunteers
+- work, including volunteers and contract workers

 - customer service